All Products

 2. On the Functions page, click Create Function > Web Function.

-1. In the Code section, select an appropriate environment for the Runtime parameter.
-This example uses Built-in Runtimes / Python/ Python 3.10.
+1. Main configuration: In the Code section, for Runtime, select an appropriate runtime type.
+This topic uses Built-in Runtimes > Python > Python 3.10 as an example.

 2. Configure other parameters as needed.